JorisVermeeschLab/22q11_breakpoint/README.md

 # 22q11_breakpoint

-This repository documents how the targeted *de novo* assemblies of 22q11 regions have been generated for the patients and parents or origin.
+This repository contains the targeted *de novo* assemblies of 22q11 regions for the patients and parents or origin used to determine the deletions breakpoints.